desertmark/nest-apollo-federation/README.md

 ## Run the PoC

 To run the PoC
+1. `yarn install`

-1. Run the Nats Container `docker-compose up`
+2. Run the Nats Container `docker-compose up`

-2. now, open three terminals and run these three commands, be sure to run the last one (the gateway) after the two microservices are up and running:
+3. now, open three terminals and run these three commands, be sure to run the last one (the gateway) after the two microservices are up and running:

    - `yarn run users`
    - `yarn run posts`
    - `yarn run gw`

-3. Go to the gateway's playground to test the queries in `https://localhost:3000/graphql`
+4. Go to the gateway's playground to test the queries in `https://localhost:3000/graphql`